Marriage in Colombia for Foreigners: Legal Guidelines and Requirements

 Legal Requirements for Marriage in Colombia

-To get married in Colombia, certain legal requirements must be met.
-The marriage can be either a civil or religious ceremony, but civil marriage is the only form that is legally recognized by the Colombian government.
-Religious marriages can be conducted but must be registered with a notary to have legal standing.
+If you are planning to get married in Colombia, you must meet specific legal requirements.
+Marriage in Colombia can be conducted as either a civil or religious ceremony.
+However, only civil marriages are automatically recognized by the Colombian government.
+Religious marriages, such as those performed in a church, must be registered with a notary to have full legal validity.

 -

-Age Requirement: Both parties must be at least 18 years old.
-Minors can marry with parental consent, but additional legal procedures are required.
+Both parties must be at least 18 years old to marry without restrictions.

 -